NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/Skitterstitch.md

 abilities_mid:
   - name: ""
   - name: "Pest Haven"
     desc: "  The rotting hides and molding straw stuffing of skitterstitches are ideal nesting grounds for vermin and insect swarms.
-Any animal swarm sharing a space with a skitterstitch gains fast healing 3.\nAdditionally, if a creature deals at least 10 piercing or slashing damage to the skitterstitchstitch, the swarm can use its swarming bites Strike (or similar attack) against the attacker as a reaction.\n[[Bestiary Effects/Effect_ Pest Haven|Effect: Pest Haven]]"
+Any animal swarm sharing a space with a skitterstitch gains fast healing 3.\n\nAdditionally, if a creature deals at least 10 piercing or slashing damage to the skitterstitchstitch, the swarm can use its swarming bites Strike (or similar attack) against the attacker as a reaction.\n\n[[Bestiary Effects/Effect_ Pest Haven|Effect: Pest Haven]]"

   - name: "Spider Swarm Host"
     desc: "  Skitterstitches host a [[Bestiary 1/Spider Swarm|Spider Swarm]] within themselves, which erupts out when the Skitterstitch is destroyed"